Friday, February 7, 2025

 Table of Links to Blog Posts

-The Core of My "Belief" being Centered in The Spiritual Spark (or Pneuma) & The Underlying Dimensions of Goodness Manifest through Ethical Algorythms
+The Core of My "Belief" being Centered in The Spiritual Spark (or Pneuma) & The Underlying Dimensions of Goodness Manifest through Ethical Algorithms

 > The Real Meaning of the Word "Gospel"